 Refrain from sending them away to this spot and forcing them to stay for long periods of time.
 You can offer it with another option so they do not feel forced.

 When my husband and I started implementing this technique, it took us a while for us to stop insisting our child go to her cool down area.
-After catching ourselves many times we have trained ourself to simply invite her to take a break and cool-off.
+After catching ourselves many times we have trained ourselves to simply invite her to take a break and cool-off.

 If she decides she does not want to do that than I offer a hug and just sit with her until the emotions have passed.
 During this time I sportscast the situation and validate her feelings.